Does homeowners insurance cover A/C?

 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

 In many areas of the country, a working HVAC system is an essential system for comfort and quality of living.
-Maintenance costs are part of owning an HVAC, or AC unit.
-Eventually, a replacement system will be needed.
-Although you can use a home warranty for certain services, repairs or replacement, homeowners insurance generally does not cover maintenance or normal wear and tear of the system, unless it is damaged by a covered peril in your policy.
+Maintenance costs are a typical part of owning an HVAC, or AC unit, and eventually, a replacement system may be needed.
+Although you may be able to use a home warranty for certain services, repairs or replacement, homeowners insurance generally does not cover maintenance or normal wear and tear of the system, unless it is damaged by a covered peril in your policy.

 When does homeowners insurance cover AC?